bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

    given input symbols and their probability distributions call it:
    :math:`B=\text{CODE}({\bf x}, P_x)`.

+Note: Here we are distinguishing between data points (denoted by a bold :math:`\bf x`), and the different components of that data point (not bolded :math:`x_i`).
+Usually we will want to encode *multiple* data points (e.g. images), each of which contains multiple components (e.g. pixels).

 Compression is pretty straight forward by just calling :math:`\text{CODE}` with the input datum and its respective probability distribution to get your compressed stream of bits :math:`B`.
 To decode, simply call the